Mysore-Ooty Road

 Mysore-Ooty Road or Mysore-Udhagamandalam Road is a tourist trail of South India starting from Mysore in Karnataka state and ending in Udhagamandalam in Nilgiri district of Tamil Nadu state, India.
-Both routes pass through Bandipur National park in Karnataka and Mudumalai National Park in Tamil Nadu.
+Both routes pass through Bandipur National park in Gundlupet, Karnataka and Mudumalai National Park in Tamil Nadu.

 At the crossing there are statues of a tiger, a leopard, a gaur, a deer and an elephant.